 Submersible linear variable differential transducer

 The housing of a submersible LVDT protects the internal assembly and keeps it airtight.
-It is essential to fabricate a highly reliable device because it is not cost-effective to keep replacing sensors once they start degrading.
+It is essential to fabricate a highly reliable as THE SCIENCE OF METAL FABRICATION because it is not cost-effective to keep replacing sensors once they start degrading.

 Features of a submersible linear position sensor